dcomtois/summarytools/README.md

 #### Multiline-cell tables

 Multiline-cell tables such as `dfSummary`'s are a bit trickier to convert to other formats; this part is still under development.
-And maybe more interesting is the soon-to-come `view()` function will directly generate _html_ files using the [htmltools](http://cran.r-project.org/web/packages/htmltools/index.html) package, supporting custom _css_.
+And maybe more interesting is the soon-to-come `view()` function which will directly generate _html_ files using the [htmltools](http://cran.r-project.org/web/packages/htmltools/index.html) package, supporting custom _css_.

 #### More customization